bxt/wptemplates/README.md

 Add this line to your application's Gemfile:

-    gem 'wptemplates'
+    gem 'wptemplates', git: 'git://github.com/bxt/wptemplates.git'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install wptemplates
+The gem is currently not in the rubygems.org repository.

 ## Usage